Why KURU Footwear replaced their “build” mentality with a “buy” mentality—and how it drove their replatforming efforts

 Lead editor

-Jax Connelly (they/she), lead editor at Klaviyo, started their career doing SEO at a small digital ad agency and spent most of their twenties managing a financial magazine for a trade association based in Washington, DC.
-Most recently, she studied and taught writing at Columbia College Chicago during the peak years of the pandemic.
-Outside of their day job, Jax is an award-winning creative writer who has received honors including 4 Notables in the Best American Essays series, contest awards from publications like Nowhere Magazine and Prairie Schooner, and a residency from the Ragdale Foundation.
-Jax lives in Chicago a block away from Lake Michigan with her elderly Jack Russell Terrier, Cloo.
+Jax Connelly (they/she) brings 15 years of editorial experience to their role as lead editor at Klaviyo.
+She started her career doing SEO at a small digital ad agency and spent most of her twenties managing a financial magazine for a trade association based in Washington, DC.
+Most recently, they studied and taught writing at Columbia College Chicago during the peak years of the pandemic.
+Outside of her day job, Jax is an award-winning creative writer who has received honors including 4 Notables in the Best American Essays series, contest awards from publications like Nowhere Magazine and Prairie Schooner, and a residency from the Ragdale Foundation.
+Jax lives in Chicago, a block away from Lake Michigan.